c-20/sendrecv/README.md

 # sendrecv
-send and recv coordinate data
+send and receive coordinate data

 send program will create an applet to upload one packet per five geolocation samples.
 It will also open recv.